88-degrees/Book-of-Changes/appendix02s1.md

 The subject of the second line is a 'great man,' and occupies the place in the centre.

-The subject of the third line is weak, and does not occupy his correct position;--hence the symbolism.
+The subject of the third line is weak, and does not occupy his correct position; -- hence the symbolism.

 The fourth line is near the fifth, the ruler's place.
 It is a strong line in an even place; but acting according to the will of Heaven or of the ruler, its subject gets his purpose carried out.